 The M.U.P./M.P.H. is a 90 credit hour program for students without relevant health education experience or advanced degrees.
 Students take 60 credits for the M.P.H. and 48 credits for the M.U.P.
 Eighteen of these credits may be counted in both programs.
-Students with substantial prior relevant postgraduate work or with substantial relevant experience may complete the dual degree with 80 credit hours, with 48 credits for the M.P.H., 48 credits for the M.U.P, and 16 credits counted in both programs.
-Students take at least 30 credits in the Urban and Regional Planning Program, at least 30 in Health Behavior and Health Education, and at least 10 credits in specific other courses in Public Health outside HBHE.
+Students take at least 30 credits in the Urban and Regional Planning Program.
 Students normally complete the dual degree in three years of full-time study.